 2013-2014: Interim Chairperson CNV Art and Culture.

 1989-present: Member of the A. Tóth Sándor Art Foundation.
 Assisted with the book A. Tóth Sándor, Avant-garde Painter and Marionettist in Paris (published in Hungarian and in French in 2001).
-As exhibition maker worked on the last extensive oeuvre exhibition at the Balassi Institute in Budapest in 2014.
+As the curator of the foundation assisted to all publications and exhibitions about the work of the artist, e.g. to the last extensive oeuvre exhibition at the Balassi Institute in Budapest in 2014.

-2010-present: As freelance cultural historian I initiate, facilitate and support movements like www.platformkerkenkunst.nl.
+2010-present: As a freelance cultural historian I initiate, facilitate and support movements like www.platformkerkenkunst.nl.
 Co-organised, facilitated and hosted two national symposiums and several visual art exhibitions.
-A review about the last co-curated exhibition: (N)ergens thuis.
+Read a review about the last co-curated exhibition here: (N)ergens thuis.

-2010-2014: As member of the exposition committee of CNV Expressive Arts (later continued as ExpoChart) I co-organized and designed more than 20 exhibitions.
+2010-2014: As member of the exposition committee of CNV Expressive Arts (later continued as ExpoChart) I co-organized and designed many exhibitions.

 2012-2014: Member of the board CNV Expressive Arts.